openwms/interface21-web/anthropoda/WELCOME.md

 ## A. Basic Authentication

+ Support for BASIC authentication is not such important, like for OAuth2.
+By using the provided annotation does simple pre-configure the security chain so that all incoming requests to `/public/**` are accessible w/o authentication and a configured view resolver can resolve the login form under `/public/auth/login`.

+ Additionally an input field with name `j_Domain` is accepted to take the current login domain, or organization or context where an user tries to login.
+This is important to provide in a multi-tenancy environment (domain authentication).

 ## B. OAuth2 Authorization

  When you start implementing OAuth2 you need to know the basic vocabulary, the building blocks and responsibilities in addition to the